-Top Ten Places To Visit in Muscat And Oman
+Top 10 Places To Visit in Muscat And Oman

 1. Grand Mosque : With World’s Largest Carpet & Chandelier

-The Sultan Qaboos Grand is one of the most beautiful and extravagant modern mosques in the world.
-The mosque was first opened in 2001
+The Sultan Qaboos Grand is one of the most beautiful and extravagant modern mosques in the world and a must place to visit in Muscat.
+The mosque was first opened in 2001.

 A major feature of the design of the interior is the prayer carpet which covers the floor of the prayer hall.
 It contains, 1,700,000,000 knots, weighs 21 tonnes and took four years to produce, and brings together the classical Persian Tabriz, Kashan and Isfahan design traditions.

 28 colors in varying shades were used, the majority obtained from traditional vegetable dyes.
 It is the second largest single piece carpet in the world The chandelier one among the largest in the world above the praying hall is 14 meters tall .